Gaddiel0327/healthcare_data_visualization/README.md

 5. Configure the dashboard to connect to your MongoDB database and retrieve the data.
 6. Launch the dashboard in a web browser to interactively explore the analysis results.

+## Install the required Python dependencies.

+cd healthcare-analysis
+pip install -r requirements.txt

+Set up MongoDB and import the dataset into a MongoDB database.
+Open the HTML and JavaScript files for the interactive dashboard.
+Configure the dashboard to connect to your MongoDB database and retrieve the data.
+Launch the dashboard in a web browser to interactively explore the analysis results.